Azure/portaldocs/portal-sdk/generated/portalfx-no-pdl-programming.md

 This section pulls from a sample that [you can see in the dogfood environment](https://df.onecloud.azure-test.net/?SamplesExtension=true#blade/SamplesExtension/TemplateBladesBlade/simpleTemplateBlade).

-Here is an example of a very simple template blade, represented by a single TpeScript file in your extension project.
+Here is an example of a very simple template blade, represented by a single TypeScript file in your extension project.

 ```typescript